-Your studies here won’t confine you to a classroom.
+Your Quantity Surveying programme here won’t confine you to a classroom.
 We don’t believe you can learn vital skills like analytical decision making and problem solving by just reading about them.
 That’s why we offer practical activities that help you understand and apply the theory you learn in lectures.
 Plus you’ll have the chance to go on site visits to local companies.

 Assessment is through a mixture of coursework and examinations.

 Our Quantity Surveying and Commercial Management course is accredited by the Royal Institution of Chartered Surveyors (RICS).
 When you graduate, you'll have the skills and qualifications for a successful career in quantity surveying and commercial management, and be able to work towards corporate membership of the RICS.
 The Quantity Surveying and Commercial Management course is also accredited by the Chartered Institution of Civil Engineering Surveyors, giving you further recognition for the skills you will develop during your studies.